 Continuing Studies extends Spring Hill College's educational vision to the regional community through programs that respond to the needs of the growing number of adult students.
-Since its beginning in 1975, the division has provided programs that make it easy for working adults to meet their educational goals.
+Since its beginning in 1975, the division has provided programs to help working adults meet their educational goals.

 The division offers the following bachelor degrees: business administration, general studies, leadership, and theology.
-Certificate programs include gerontology, ministry, leadership and ethics, and theological studies.
+Certificate programs include ministry, leadership and ethics, and theological studies.
 Business administration majors may pursue concentrations in accounting, computer information systems, financial economics, and international business, if they are able to commit to a significant amount of daytime (Monday-Friday) class attendance.
 A management and marketing concentration may be completed in the evenings, online, or weekends.
 There is also a post-baccalaureate pre-medical studies certificate that requires daytime attendance.